 So, studying innovation activities in those economies is not achievable in the way it is studied in developed countries; that is, using the R&D spending.
 Innovation-export causality behaviour is mainly study by R&D expenditures.
 And that is fine, as long as the data comes from developed countries.
 So, it is difficult to extrapolate those conclusions to developing countries.

-The case of Chile is interesting; because, despite its openness to knowledge from global market, the country did not has raised its R&D innovations.The importance of international technology transfer (ITT) for economic development can hardly be overstated.
-Both the acquisition of technology and its diffusion foster productivity growth.
-As invention and creation processes remain overwhelmingly the province of the OECD countries, most developing countries must rely largely on imported technologies as sources of new productive knowledge.
-However, considerable amounts of follow-on innovation and adaptation occur in such countries.
-Indeed, these processes effectively drive technological change in developing nations.
+The case of Chile is interesting; because, despite its openness to knowledge from global market, the country did not has raised its R&D innovations.

 4) The theoretical arguments put forward for export causality towards innovation – and particularly productivity require strengthening.